vipul2802/o365hq.com/content/blog/Windows 10 Pro for commercial use.md

 Intune allows administrators to easily assign and push apps to users and devices.
 It stays in sync with the added apps, and you can then manage automated application deployment.
-Microsoft allows you to deploy Office 365 ProPlus apps to Windows 10 devices with Microsoft Intune.
+Microsoft allows you to deploy Microsoft 365 Apps for enterprise to Windows 10 devices with Microsoft Intune.
 This helps employees turn their devices into productivity powerhouses, while Azure AD and Intune help register the device and deploy all the necessary updates and changes.